-Description: This native perennial plant is about ½–1' tall.
+Description: This herbaceous perennial plant is about ½–1' tall.
 It has a loose tuft of basal leaves that emerge directly from the ground.
 They are green in the shade and often bluish or greyish green in the sun.
-These basal leaves are linear with parallel venation and up to 1/6" across; they resemble short narrow Iris leaves.
+These basal leaves are linear with parallel venation and up to 1/6" (4 mm.) across; they resemble short narrow Iris leaves.
 Among the leaves, there develops occasional flowering stalks with umbels of blue-violet flowers.
 These flowering stalks are usually more narrow than the leaves, but they are same height or slightly taller.
 Each stalk terminates in a long leaf-like bract, from which a spathe with a pair of short bracts will develop.
 This spathe may be sessile, or it may develop from a long secondary stalk (a peduncle).

 An umbel of flowers develops between the bracts of the spathe.
 Usually, only a few flowers in an umbel will be in bloom at the same time.
-Each flower is up to ½" across; it consists of 3 petals and 3 sepals that appear nearly identical to each other.
+Each flower is up to ½" (6 mm.) across; it consists of 3 petals and 3 sepals that appear nearly identical to each other.
 Each petal or sepal terminates in a tiny pointed tip that is often slightly notched on either side.
 There are fine lines of dark violet that lead to the center of the flower – these function as nectar guides.
 The base of each flower is bright yellow, from which there develops the sexual organs in the form of a bright yellow spike.
 At the base of each flower, there is a slender pedicel up to 1" long.
 There is no noticeable floral scent.
 The blooming period occurs during late spring or early summer, and lasts about a month.
 The globoid 3-celled seed capsules split into 3 sections, releasing small black seeds; these can be carried a short distance by gusts of wind.
 The root system is coarsely fibrous, and can form new offshoots.

 Cultivation: The preference is full or partial sun and moist to average conditions.
 Growth is best in a rich loam that is high in organic material.
 Light shade is also tolerated, but flowers will be fewer in number.
 The plants are fairly easy to grow under these conditions, and will gradually form larger clumps.
 Foliar disease doesn't appear to bother this and other species of blue-eyed grass.